MichaelS729/cpp-algorithms/README.md

 # Data structures
-This repository contains data structures I implemented in C++.
+This repository contains data structures implemented in C++.